The club that changed football

 Fred was transferred to Arsenal for £1500, and left Arsenal for Cardiff for £3000.
 He played 53 times and scored 27 goals.

-Now we must remember that Knighton, the manager at Arsenal at the time, was quite clear in his autobiography, which has been quoted here at such length, that Sir Henry refused to pay anything over £1000 for a player.
-And yet here was the club doing a Wenger (if I may put it like that) – buying a player, improving him, selling him for a profit.
+Now we must remember that Leslie Knighton, the manager at Arsenal at the time, was quite clear in his autobiography, which has been quoted here at such length, that Sir Henry refused to pay anything over £1000 for a player.
+And yet here was the club buying a player, improving him, selling him for a profit.

 But the issues around the £1000 max story don’t add up (you may recall our earlier coverage of the claim by Knighton that he was so desperate that he signed up a relative of the club doctor and had him playing for the team.
 It turns out that the player in question was a player of stature and significance who played for the Football League in a representative match).

-The fact that Arsenal did good business out of Pagnam is further shown by the fact that he only stayed one season and Cardiff, and moved on to Watford of the 3rd Division South in December 1921.
-Clearly Cardiff had overpaid, and Arsenal made a good profit.
+Pagnam only stayed one season and Cardiff, and moved on to Watford of the 3rd Division South in December 1921.

 To complete the story of Fred, he was a regular scorer for Watford, and then became their manager for three years, before going on to coach Galatasaray, the Turkey national team, as well as in Holland.
-He worked for several Dutch clubs, married a Dutch lady and only returned to the UK at the outbreak of war in 1939.
+He worked for several Dutch clubs, and in one report is said to have married a Dutch lady and only returned to the UK at the outbreak of war in 1939.
+However the issue of this marriage is particularly questionable – see the correspondence below.

 —————————–